tijmenb/mongov/README.md

 ## Configuration

 None yet.
-You're welcome to submit a patch!
+Mongov assumes you're running MongoDB locally with the standard configuration.
+You're welcome to submit a patch to add configs.